… and he will direct your paths.

 I look back to the events of 1980 as an important reminder of God’s compassionate revealing of his counsel.
 It was a milestone year: finishing seminary, interviewing for ministry position at churches, and most importantly – making a decision about marriage.

-As the year began, I had firm plans for the summer: fly to Chicago and convince my former girlfriend she made a mistake.
+As the year began, I had firm plans for the summer: fly to Chicago and convince my former girlfriend she had made a mistake.
 She broke up with me as she finished her language training the previous summer, just prior to a one-year mission in Africa.

 It was a great plan … before my encounter with four untils.